+Wondering how to plan a party?
 I love hosting, absolutely love it.
-However, for the perfect planning there needs to be stages of meticulous, thoughtful planning so there is no need to panic on the big day.
+However, for perfect planning, there have to be stages of meticulous, thoughtful planning so there is no need to panic on the big day.
 These are my tips for planning the perfect party!
-This post is in collaboration with Paperless Post, who focus on customised stationery including greetings, invitations, birth announcements and wedding suites.

 When planning a party, first things first, decide a venue!
 With that vital info you can decide the maximum amount of guests you can invite.
 Make sure that it is in a location that is accessible to all your guests, as I am sure you will like them all to make it.

 By finalising the venue you then have a date for the party!
 Put this in your calendar and make sure the ones you want there most at your party can make it, and if not, the date can be changed before anyone else knows.

 Make a guest list.
 As one who has been to a fair few parties (and hosted a couple) a piece of advice is that none of the guests invited has any unwanted tension between them – it could lead to an uncomfortable event.
 I personally like (if I can) to make sure every guest has at least one other person they are close to, to help aid conversation.

 Pick a theme!
 Now this is a fun one, and you can involve this as much or as little as you want.
 The theme can involve anything from food, dress code, music, decor or party entertainment.
 Pick something you are interested in, and secondly, one that your guests can be a part of.

 When a theme, venue and guest list has been planned, consider the overall budget of the party.
 Although this is not the most fun part of the party, it is one that is vital.
 Consider contributions from other people via either helping out or gifts.
 Determine a budget that will not break the bank but will ensure a good time.